cedadev/CFAPyX/README.md

 - Slicing takes place BEFORE loading as a numpy array since this is then the required data.
 - All accessing handled by dask array as part of xarray.Variable.array component.

+## 22/07/2024

+Experiments with substitutions and other cfa options.
+- Now applied when creating the fragment array so the changes apply when fetching aggregated data.

+Note: Adding methods to the xarray.Dataset or any subcomponent does not look feasible, therefore CFA attributes or metadata should either be explicitly defined as attributes of the xarray variable on definition, or they should be considered hidden for the xarray user.
+This also means xarray should not be used to create/edit CFA files.

+### CFA-Compliance Additions to CFAPyX

+- Handler for extra terms in aggregated data for a specific variable.
+- Baked-in substitutions into the aggregation definition variables.
+- Handler for 'group' based aggregations where all the aggregated metadata is stored within a group.
+- Coordinate variables additional handling (if necessary)

+Hierarchical structure of nested groups (netCDF4 implementation) is not supported in Xarray.
+The current 'group' implementation has very limited functionality:
+ - Opening a group from a dataset is possible with xarray only if the group is effectively a complete picture of the variable in question.
+ - You are also required to know the group identifier as xarray will not show these.
+ - For CFA-netCDF files, xarray groups will only work if both the `aggregated` and `normal` dimensions are contained within the group.
+ - Examples 4 and 5 from the CFA conventions (https://github.com/NCAS-CMS/cfa-conventions) **will not open properly** with the current implementation.

+A bespoke implementation could use:
+ - A global attribute in the netCDF which lists the groups, such that the user could pick a group from there (no good for already-created CFA files.)

+ - An expansion of the group structure into individual variables with a `group` or `source_group` attribute.
+This would remove the appearance of groups for a data user, unless we change the names of the grouped variables to be `<group_name>/<variable>` if that is allowed by xarray.

+ - Alternatively investigate absorbing global variables into the group information when implementing in Xarray.

+Summary of groups issue and solutions:
+ - Xarray doesn't support non-complete groups (dimensions outside the group are ignored)

+Solutions:
+ - Ensure CFA stores complete groups in the next version.
+ - Allow for xarray **group expansion** for viewing - xarray SHOULD NOT be used to create CFA files.

+Current Implementation:
+ - CFAPyX now uses `global` and `group` dimensions/attributes, so you can request a specific group as normal, but the `global` dimensions are also loaded as if they were part of the group.

+## 23/07/2024

+Fixes to the FragmentArray class where there were hardcoded values for fragment_dims and ndim, should now mean slicing works properly and across multiple fragmented dimensions.

+Performance Testing with Kerchunk shows CFA-netCDF is significantly faster to load (~50%) and is comparable for calculation and plot times, although note here the Kerchunk Engine Lazy Loading issue (https://github.com/fsspec/kerchunk/issues/461).
+The older method does lazy loading correctly but is slower in all categories.

+Next steps:
+ - Handler for extra terms
+ - Baked-in substitutions
+ - Coordinate variables additional handling
+ - Tidy-up/Repo sort
+ - Documentation init.